open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 # @open-pioneer/map

-This package provides a map container component to integrate an [OpenLayers](https://openlayers.org/) map into an open pioneer project.
-Besides the component, there is a service, which handles the registration and creation of a map.
+This package provides a map container component to integrate an [OpenLayers](https://openlayers.org/) map into an open pioneer trails project.
+Besides the component, the package provides a service, which handles the registration and creation of a map.

 ## Usage

+To use the map in your app, two things need to be done:

+-   Add MapContainer component to your app (see [Map container component](#markdown-header-map-container-component))
+-   Implement a MapConfigProvider (see [Configuring the map](#markdown-header-configuring-the-map))

 ### Map container component

-To integrate a `MapContainer` in a React template, place it at the point where it should appear.
+To integrate a `MapContainer` in an app, add the component to your React component, where you want to map to appear.
+On the component specify the `mapId` of the map, you want to add.

 The parent component should provide appropriate width and height (e.g. `100%`).
 The `MapContainer` will fill all available space.

-The component itself uses the map registry service to create the map on demand using the provided `mapId`.

-Simple integration of a map container with a map id:
+Example: Simple integration of a map container with a given map id:

 ```jsx
 import { Box } from "@open-pioneer/chakra-integration";